 when waste is received at that licensed landfill the licensee is to estimate the weight of that waste in the approved manner, and the estimated weight is to be the weight that is used for the purpose of determining the amount of the levy under regulation 27.

-[Regulation 25 inserted in Gazette 26 Jun 1998 p.
-3372; amended in Gazette 29 Sep 2006 p.
+[Regulation 25 inserted by Gazette 26 Jun 1998 p.
+3372; amended by Gazette 29 Sep 2006 p.
 4262-3.]

 26. Waste disposed of in category 63 licensed landfill, calculating amount of